Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 ## Edit an offer

 After you have created an offer, you can edit it.
 However, only some fields are editable, for instance, all attributes that are imported from the *PIM* module cannot be edited.
-Note that any changes to an offer will trigger an automatic upload, so that any changes are applied to the products on the marketplace.
+Note that any changes to an offer will trigger an automatic upload, so that any changes are applied to the products in the marketplace.

 [comment]: <> (welche felder sind editierbar? prüfen!)